-In considering applications, the Office of Admissions reviews the prospective student's complete academic record, character reference, and other personal information (e.g., social media).
-The prospective student is assessed according to his academic background, personal testimony for the Lord Jesus Christ, and evidence of his Christian faith.
-If the prospective student meets the required criteria for acceptance, he is admitted to Luther Rice until he completes his program or becomes inactive (see "Readmission Policies" on Pg.
+When considering an application, the Office of Admissions reviews and assesses the applicant's academic record, personal testimony for Jesus Christ, and character reference.
+Luther Rice reserves the right to consider other personal information if made available (e.g., social media).
+An applicant's academic record must satisfy the respective degree requirements.
+The testimony and character reference must provide evidence of the Christian faith and Christian character.
+Doctor of Ministry applicants have additional requirements for admission (see pg.
+11).
+If the applicant meets the required criteria for acceptance, the applicant is admitted to Luther Rice until completion of the program or becomes inactive (see "Readmission Policies" on Pg.
 12).